Law of Ukraine "On protecting the functioning of the Ukrainian language as the state language": Criticisms for not acting on the private sphere

-Attempts to cancel
+Attempts to repeal

 On April 25, 2019, the Verkhovna Rada approved it in second reading by a total of 278 votes.
 38 voted against, 7 abstained, 25 did not vote.

+Counter-resolutions (April–May 2019)

 Immediately after the end of the vote, pro-Russian MPs Vadym Novynskyi, Oleksandr Vilkul, Yuriy Boyko and Nestor Shufrych introduced four resolutions on its abolition.
 Prior to the consideration of these documents in the session hall, neither the Chairman of the Parliament Andrii Parubii nor the President Petro Poroshenko were able to sign this law.
 Consideration of the draft resolutions was scheduled for May 14, 2019.

 The application by Iryna Berezhna's "Institute of Legal Policy and Social Protection" to the Chairman Andrii Parubii, which blocked the signing of the Law, was rejected by the Kyiv District Administrative Court on May 11.

 On May 14, 2019, the Verkhovna Rada rejected draft resolutions blocking the signing of a previously passed law, and immediately afterwards Chairman Andrii Parubii signed the law and President Petro Poroshenko signed it the next day.

-Presentation to the Constitutional Court
+Constitutional Court case (June 2019 – July 2021)

 In June 2019, following the inauguration of Volodymyr Zelenskyy, before the entry into force of the law, the Constitutional Court of Ukraine received a petition of 51 members of Parliament on the constitutionality of the law.
 The petition was mostly signed by the People's Deputies from the Opposition Bloc faction.
 According to the document, the petitioners are authorized by Oleksandr Dolzhenkov, a member of the Opposition Bloc, and Vadym Novynskyi, a co-chair of the Opposition Bloc faction in the Parliament.

 The authors stated that the by the Law, "[t]he Russian language at the legislative level is completely excluded from labor relations, education, science, culture, television and radio, print media, publishing and distribution of books, interfaces of computer users... computer programs and websites, public events, consumer services, sports, telecommunications and postal services, office work, document management, correspondence and all other areas of citizens' lives" and that the law contradicts the European Charter for Regional or Minority Languages.

-On July 14, 2021, the Constitutional Court of Ukraine declared the Law constitutional.
+On July 14, 2021, the Constitutional Court of Ukraine upheld the Law's constitutionality in its entirety.
 Several Judges expressed separate and convergent opinions on the decision.

-Second try
+Buzhanskyi's repeal proposal (December 2019)

 In December 2019, MP Maksym Buzhanskyi introduced a bill recognizing the repealed law "on the basis of newly discovered circumstances, given the decision of the Venice Commission".
+However, Buzhanskyi' proposal lacked support, and evoked such opposition that it was decided not to be tabled in the Rada.